Final Analysis of Proton Form Factor Ratio Data at $\mathbf{Q^2 = 4.0}$, 4.8 and 5.6 GeV$\mathbf{^2}$: Experiment Setup

 \subsubsection{Electron detection at $Q^2=3.5$~GeV$^2$}

 For the measurement at $Q^2=3.5$~GeV$^2$, the electron was detected in the high resolution spectrometer located on the beam right (HRSR).
 The trigger was defined by a coincidence between an electron in HRSR and a proton in HRSL.
-The precise measurement of the scattered electron kinematics using a high-resolution magnetic spectrometer provides for an extremely clean selection of elastic $ep$ events with cuts on the reconstructed missing energy and momentum.
+The precise measurement of the scattered electron kinematics using a high-resolution magnetic spectrometer provides for an extremely clean selection of elastic $ep$ events with cuts on the reconstructed missing energy and momentum, as shown in Fig. 4.8 of Ref.~\cite{GayouThesis}.